mattermost/docs/source/configure/deprecated-configuration-settings.rst

 .. note::

    From v5.0 this has been replaced by advanced permissions which offers Admins a way to restrict actions in Mattermost to authorized users only.
-See the `Advanced Permissions documentation </onboard/advanced-permissions.html>`_ for more details.
+See the :doc:`Advanced Permissions documentation </onboard/advanced-permissions>` for more details.

 Restrict the permission level required to delete Private channels.
-Deleted channels can be recovered from the database using a `command line tool </manage/command-line-tools.html>`__.
+Deleted channels can be recovered from the database using a :doc:`command line tool </manage/command-line-tools>`.

 **All channel members**: Allow all channel members to delete private channels.